Social Justice Initiatives

 Our church has been deeply involved in immigration and sanctuary issues in Central Iowa.
 We’ve been called to this work by our personal values, by our shared congregational values, and by our denomination’s Seven UU principles.

-Our Immigration Justice Team addresses issues as they arise, including guaranteeing financial and other support to the asylum-seekers we sponsor.
-If you’d like to join our efforts, contact our Immigration Justice team leader.
+Our Immigration Justice Team addresses issues as they arise, including offering financial support, housing, food assistance, transportation, and other needs to the immigrants we assist.

 Legislative Action